cloudbank-project/image-research-computing-tutorial/bootstrap/README.md

 ## Introduction: What is this sub-folder about?

 This is a tutorial for creating the image referenced on the main page of this repository.
-It is very much a ***prequel***.
+It is a ***prequel*** to the main tutorial.
 Here is the sequence of events.

 1. A Researcher **R** decides to do some work on the public cloud; and gets access